Elements-Agency/benjaminjyoung/content/story.md

 ## The Hart's Desire ##
 _2011 - 2013_

 This era starts with meeting my second fiancee.
 Following the relation as it builds, as we both grow together.
 Her pulling me out of my "Dark Era" and to learn to become the man I am now, living life the best I can make of it.
-The story will end in tragedy and will go on to destroy me emotionally and mentally.

 No current works in this era are completed yet.
 Future titles of this era will include:
   * First Glance